jbrumf/tinyqsim/doc/TinyQsim_user_guide.md

 This guide provides a short introduction to using TinyQsim.
 The companion [TinyQsim Gates](TinyQsim_gates.md) Guide describes the circuit symbols and the different kinds of gates that can be used to build a quantum circuit.

-The Jupyter notebooks in the 'examples' directory contain some more-detailed examples.
+For more-complex examples, see the Jupyter notebooks in the 'examples' directory.

 ### Installation